 Identify and analyze attack surfaces of the system.

-To use this document effectively, organizations should:
+To use this document effectively, organizations are expected to:

 Identify the programming language(s) to be used in programming the applications in the system.

 Identify and analyze weaknesses in the product or system, including systems, subsystems, modules, and individual components.